jselbie/maxsubarray/README.txt

 dynamicSolutionNoCache.cpp - this solution passes most test cases, but fails with a time limit exceeded on some of the larger input set.
 It uses a classic dynamic programming solution.

-dynamicSolutionWithCache.cpp - this solution passes more test cases than the previous solution, but still fail with a time limit exceeded on some of the larger input set.
+dynamicSolutionWithCache.cpp - this solution passes more test cases than the previous solution, but still fails with a "time limit exceeded" error on some of the larger input sets.
 It extends the previous solution with a cache of previous recursion results.